Annotated Bibliography

 - Commodore World, Issue #9, August 1995, p.
 48.

 Detailed follow-up to Peripheral Vision (Commodore World, Issue #8, 1995, p.
 47).
-Butterfield lays out 13 "rules" for working with RELative disk files. - A Machine Language Program for Beginners
+Butterfield lays out 13 "rules" for working with RELative disk files. - Getting Ready for Machine Language

 - Commodore World, Issue #10, October 1995, p.
 22.